coffee-fueled-dev/very-coffee/packages/app/src/blog/as2/architecure/post.md

 # **1. OBP: The Causal Substrate of Action and Perception**

-OBP defines the formal semantics of causal interaction through offers, ports, admissible cones, and binding actions.
+OBP defines the semantics of causal interaction through offers, ports, admissible cones, and binding actions.
 Its semantics are given as a symmetric monoidal category $\mathcal{W}$ whose morphisms are valid execution trajectories.
 (See formal OBP definitions: )